BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.
 I did not use AI for the paper, and I did not use AI for any of the code.
 I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.

-#### To run from folder "NFS_WIP" and "NFS_Variant_Simple" (Will be adding more NFS related code in the coming days/weeks):</br></br>
+#### To run from folder "NFS_WIP","NFS_WIP2" and "NFS_Variant_Simple" (Will be adding more NFS related code in the coming days/weeks):</br></br>

 ##NFS related code is borrowed from: https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)

 Note: Experimental WORK IN PROGRESS.</br>
 To build: python3 setup.py build_ext --inplace</br>
-To run: python3 run_qs.py -keysize 50 -base 500 -debug 1 -lin_size 100_000 -quad_size 1</br></br>
+To run (NFS_WIP and NFS_Variant_Simple only): python3 run_qs.py -keysize 50 -base 500 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

 You can run the above command from either NFS_Variant_Simple or NFS_WIP.

 NFS_Variant_Simple represents chapter Chapter VII in the paper.
 This is an intermediate step between QS and NFS.
 NFS_WIP is my first attempt at porting these findings to a proper NFS algorithm.
 The downside being that we are restricted to sieving a single pair of coefficients.

-To do: Ignore the final chapter in the paper.
-Upon doing some thinking... it is actually very trivial to ensure both the polynomial value and zx+y remain small even if we are restricted to using a single linear coefficient.
-Something which I intially figured wouldn't be possible without going to higher degree polynomials.. but I was wrong in my assumptions.
-We just need x to be a big root and zx+y to be a small root (since zx+y represents another root, for the same quadratic).
-Not that hard... bah... people would have known.
-Which makes everything much worse bc this is how I'm being treated, despite having done this..

-Here is a most trivial example:
-If N = 4387

-We could have 4388-4387 = 1

-Now 4388 can be rewritten as:

-1097^2-1093\*1097-4387 = 1  and zx+y = 1097-1093 = 4.

-Only zx+y and the polynomial value must factor to be consider a valid smooth for the number field sieve algorithm.
-And here we see an example of achieving a small value for both.
-Hence, proving that it is possible.

-Update: Did some more thinking.
-Using the above, it would be trivial to find examples where the polynomial value is square and zx+y is square.
-And actually we then only need squaredness for the quadratic character base.. but I wonder if I cant simply use the precomputed hashmap for that and just multiply both sides with squares until all the legendre symbols are squares too.
-Hmm.
-I'm starting to see something...
-I can probably skip the entire linear algebra step this way.

-Update: I will continue next friday with my math.
-Do some blogging in the meanwhile.
-But it would be absolutely trivial to ensure zx+Y and the polynomial value are square... then its just a matter of multiplying with that k variable until the legendre symbols for that root are all square too.
-Can probably use the hashmap to aid with this.
-Its nearly finished.. plus all the number theoretical info is already here... yet people persist on treating me like this.
-Going to have to do a massive smear campaign to explain that to the annals of history.
-Lets see how that works out for you people.. you are all complicit in this btw.
-Every single one of you.
+NFS_WIP2 is a further attempt to simplify and streamline everything by removing the linear algebra step.
+We start with the polynomial value being a square.. then calculate the other side as poly_val + n and that result contains any squares, we can use it to create a quadratic where zx+y is also square.
+With both the poly_val and zx+y being square, the only other thing we need is for the quadratic character base's legendre symbols to all indicate squaredness.
+Right now the PoC is doing that by just multiplying with a "k" variable ... but in the future I hope to use the hashmap to find a good "k" value.

+To run NFS_WIP2: python3 run_qs.py -keysize 20 -base 500 -debug 1 -lin_size 100_000 -quad_size 1   (use 20-bit for now.. it should work most of the time.. however, it is slow since we are still bruteforcing that k value.. so that's the final thing that needs to be addressed).

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>